 Negara is surrounded by stunning landscapes – vast expanses of rice paddies, and jungled hills.
 There are interesting churches and temples, and unique fishing boats, too.

-Okay, so let's be upfront about this: Negara isn't geared up to be a holiday destination, nor does it pretend to be – but there are a few places around the (very small) city that make for an interesting day trip.
+Okay, so let's be upfront about this: Negara isn't geared up to be a holiday destination, nor does it pretend to be – but the Negara area has some beautiful landscapes and really interesting places to visit, and is well worth exploring.

 As the biggest city in this part of the island, Negara is a good place to go if you need to stock up on supplies from a supermarket (Hardy's has everything from clothes to cosmetics to beer to appliances).
 All of the major banks are in the city, and there is a good hospital here, too.